 In June 2017, my husband and I went on the Danube Waltz Viking River cruise for our honeymoon.
 As we researched possible honeymoon options, I scoured the Internet for a Viking River cruise review post.
 I was slightly dismayed to find there wasn’t a whole lot out there!

 Thus, to fill that void, I put together a comprehensive Viking river cruise review.
 This is specifically a Viking Danube Waltz river cruise review.
-Rather than a day by day trip report as usual, I’ll break down the different aspects of the cruise.
+Rather than a day by day trip report as usual, I’ll break down the different aspects of the river cruise.
 In this first part, I’ll discuss the booking experience, embarkation / disembarkation, ship (layout and cabin), and dining.
 Part Two will include the shore excursions, on-board activities, staff service, and overall impressions.

 I’ll add a spoiler right now that we both absolutely loved the whole trip and would wholeheartedly recommend Viking for river cruising.
 We had high expectations and they were met or exceeded in practically every way!
 With that said, on to my more detailed Viking River cruise review!